DentedCode/introvertuber-francesco-gift/README.md

 ### Do the same

-If you feel like doing the same to someone that you admired, feel free to use this project to modify and gift to the one you love.
+If you feel like doing the same to someone that you admire, feel free to use this project to modify and gift to the one you love.

 ### PR